imenselmi/ImenSELMI/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Computer Vision Engineer with strong interest in MLOps and Machine Learning in Production
+Software Engineer with strong interest in MLOps and Machine Learning in Production

 Skills
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------